Outdoor Adventure Activities

 In summer the pool is great for cooling off.
 Water based activities for children require supervision by the parents or supervision by a person with a Pool Lifeguard Certificate or equivalent if parents are not on site / available.

-From Families to Families / School holiday program
+School holiday program

 If your stay extends over several days and you would like to do an excursion, please explore the attractions in our region listed below.
 These attractions can also be visited on the way to / from Allambee Camp via a short detour.